 Because pre-qualification is not a guarantee of financing (or the final amount of that financing,) it is generally best reserved for:

 - Gauging whether you’re qualified to purchase a home or not

 - Getting an idea of how much you can spend on a home/how much you can afford

-In most cases, pre-qualification is done either over the phone or via a web form.
+Generally, pre-qualification is done over the phone or via the web.
 You can usually get your pre-qualification letter in a matter of minutes.

-If you’re eligible, the lender will pre-approve you for a maximum loan amount and a specific interest rate.
+The lender will pre-approve you if you’re eligible for a maximum loan amount and a specific interest rate.
 You’ll get a letter stating all these details, which you can then include with any offers you submit.

 Once you get your pre-approval letter, you also may be able to lock in your rate, depending on the lender you’re using.
 This will keep you at the current interest rate you’ve qualified for until a set deadline.
 Rate locks are typically best if you’ve already found a property you’re interested in (or, at the very least, are close to doing so.)